 This qualification may be used to support candidates’ applications for professional accreditation or membership of a professional body.
 In all such cases, the professional body’s rules and/or accreditation criteria must take precedence.

 This award will enhance career opportunities in a range of counselling environments and will also assist further opportunities for academic progression.

-On completion of the AQA Level 5 Diploma in Counselling Practice, candidates will have acquired substantial conceptual knowledge and understanding of all aspects of the practice of modern therapeutic counselling.
+On completion of the Level 5 equivalent Diploma in Counselling Practice, candidates will have acquired substantial conceptual knowledge and understanding of all aspects of the practice of modern therapeutic counselling.
 They will also have acquired much deeper insight into

 Successful candidates will have the opportunity to progress into:

 • employment, with one of the many counselling services operating in the UK

 This is a part-time day or evening course running over a 1 year period.
 The details confirming the start dates and the day of the week that this course will run will be provided on enquiry.

 Evening courses Monday, Tuesdays, Wednesdays, Thursdays 6.00pm – 9.00pm – depending on availability.

 The Level 5 equivalent Diploma in Counselling Practice is assessed by means of a combination of external and internal assessments.
 External assessment are set and marked by an independent External Assessor.
 Internal assessments are marked by the Tutor and are externally verified by an independent External Verifier.